-- Fluid flow measured in gpm, liters/min, M3/hr.
+- Fluid flow measured in gpm, liters/min, M3/hr. etc.

-carbides of metal are very hard and are often used as a mechanical
+- The compound formed when carbon combines with an element.
+The carbides of metal are very hard and are often used as a mechanical seal face.

-bushing in an A.P.I. gland and to support a deflecting shaft in many mechanical seal applications.
+- Used as a restrictive bushing in flushing applications, a thermal barrier in high temperature applications, a disaster bushing in an A.P.I. gland and to support a deflecting shaft in many mechanical seal applications.

 - A common mechanical seal face material chemically inert to most fluids with the exception of oxidizers, bleaches, halogens and a few other fluids.

 - A reduction of hydrocarbons resulting in the formation of carbonaceous residue that will interfere with the movement of a mechanical seal.
 Often called “coking”.

 - A cancer producing substance.

 - A chemical additive that decreases the time of a chemical reaction with out being affected by the reaction.

 - Cavities or bubbles form in the fluid low pressure area and collapse in a higher pressure area of the pump, causing noise, damage and a loss of capacity.

 Center line design

 - The pump is suspended on feet attached to the sides of the volute instead of the bottom.
 Used in higher temperature (> 100°C) pumping applications.

 - The metric system unit of viscosity.

 - The kinematic unit of viscosity.
 Viscosity in centipoises divided by the liquid density at the same temperature, gives kinematic viscosity in centistokes.

 - Moves liquid with centrifugal force.
-Available in circular and
+Available in circular and volute configurations.

-to throw solids out of the fluid.
+- Sometimes called a cyclone separator.
+Uses centrifugal force to throw solids out of the fluid.
 Does not work very well in slurry seal applications.

 - A hard, chemically inert seal face material that includes products refereed to as silicone carbide.